 First things first, eating balanced, tasty and satisfying meals and snacks is key to not feeling restricted as a vegan.

+It’s really helpful to keep these foods on hand!
 Stock your kitchen with a variety of nutritious and delicious foods so you’re ready to throw together quick and easy meals.

 Need help planning delicious plant-based meals and snacks?
-I can help!

 Eat Plenty of Vegan Fun Foods